-I believe these two cities are great, different but beautiful, and it’s a little weird for me to understand the rivalry between them and the never-ending questions underlying this competition – Barcelona or Madrid?Messi or Ronaldo?Santiago Bernabeu or Camp Nou?Catalonia or Castilla?Spanish food or Catalan cuisine?Modernista or Classico?, and the list can go on.
+I believe these two cities are equally amazing, but delightfully different, and it’s a little weird for me to understand the rivalry between them and the neverending questions underlying this competition – Barcelona or Madrid?Messi or Ronaldo?Santiago Bernabeu or Camp Nou?Catalonia or Castilla?Spanish food or Catalan cuisine?Modernista or Classico?, and the list can go on.

-A couple of years ago, Artur Mas, the leader of the autonomous government of Catalonia has declared that his goal is to achieve the independence of this region.
+A couple of years ago, Artur Mas, the leader of the autonomous government of Catalonia, declared that his goal was to achieve the independence of this region.

-They say Madrid is a real city while Barcelona is a tourist trap, but as I already told you, I’ve spent some time in both and I’m far from believing this.
+They say Madrid is a real city while Barcelona is a tourist trap, but as I’ve already told you, I’ve spent some time in both and I’m far from believing this.

 My first trip to Spain consisted of a few days spent in Madrid.
 There, I fell in love for the first time with everything Spanish – the food, the people, the hot Latin vibe, the nightlife, the siestas, tortilla, rebajas, and of course, the culture of tapas.
 But then, I flew to Barcelona, where I discovered a whole new world.

 These two cities seem so different to me that I don’t even know how anyone could possibly compare them.
 How can you make a parallel between Madrid’s monumental architecture and Gaudi’s works of art displayed on the streets of Barcelona?
 This is nothing more than just a matter of taste.